itsBurke/Azure-Project-1/README.md

     • How to Use the Ansible Build
 Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly redundant, in addition to restricting the number of access points to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting the number of access points to the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.